ChanderG/analyzing-x86/README.md

-loop.c : A simple c program with looping structure array.c : A simple c program with a one dimensional array switch.c : A simple c program with a  switch case
+loop.c : A simple c program with looping structure array.c : A simple c program with a one dimensional array switch.c : A simple c program with a  switch case matrix.c : A simple c program with a 2d array.
+Note that this has got 2 files one with the matrix being 50x50 and another with 20x20.
+Notice the differences.